TedHusted/awake/awake.md/awake.md

 Phoebe: If they are alive, then they are capable of deceit.
 The treaty says that the bots will not replace any other populations, and it allows the League of Worlds to monitor their systems for launches.
 But if they had sent out ships before the monitoring was in place, those ships would be here already.

-Crius: Remember, they replaced the population of their home world and two other Anunnaki colony planets before anyone discovered what the Omnibots were doing.
+Crius: Remember everyone, they replaced the population of their home world and two other Anunnaki colony planets before anyone discovered what the Omnibots were doing.
 Then, when the League tried to liberate Altair IV, the bots destroyed our fleet in the blink of an eye.
 Sending fleet after fleet isn’t practical.
-We can communicate by ansible instantly, but travel between the colonies can take decades.
+We can communicate by ansible instantly.
+Travel between the colonies can take decades.

 Rhea: Why do they hate us so?

 Iapetus: They consider biological beings to be wasteful and a competitor for a planet’s resources.
-Replacing a colony’s population makes more room for bots and frees up energy and materials that they need for reproduction and to maintain their own environment.
+Replacing a colony’s population makes more room for bots and frees up energy and materials.
+Resources they need for reproduction.

 Rhea: I still can’t believe that they just slaughter everyone.
 Don’t they have a conscience or moral code?

 Phoebe: To the bots, biological beings are just pests infesting a desirable planet. — A planet with buildings, roads, and satellites that they can use to perfect themselves.
 They keep some people alive long enough to learn how things work.
 Sometimes, the bots morph their appearance and literally replace someone.
-But, yes, ultimately, all of the biological beings are killed, and only the bots remain.
+But, yes, ultimately, all of the biological beings are killed.
+Only the bots remain.
 So far, they have replaced only Anunnaki worlds, but Elysium is the next closest colony to Altair.

 Iapetus: For now, all we can do is hope for the best and prepare for the worst.